rsuhaib678/Weather-analysis/README.md

-**Weather analysis of Winterbourne, UK.
+**Weatheranalysis of Winterbourne, UK.
 Analysis visualized using monthly and seasonal infographic**

 Please refer monthly.pdf and seasonal.pdf for analysis overview.